 From The Farmer has set up an incredibly generous offer for Savory Simple readers.

 I hope you’ll consider giving this a try if you’re local!
 It’s such an amazing deal.
 Feel free to ask my any questions in the comment section.
-And enjoy the soup!
+And enjoy this chorizo, spinach and white bean soup!

 - 12 ounces chorizo links, pre-cooked or raw

-- 1 tablespoon extra virgin olive oil (or as needed)
+- 1 tablespoon extra virgin olive oil (or more as needed)

 - 1 medium yellow onion, chopped (approximately 2 cups)